 During cataract surgery, the natural lens is removed, so the only astigmatism that you’ll be left with is from your cornea.
 That means, if you plan on fixing your astigmatism during cataract surgery, it’s your corneal astigmatism that needs to be measured and treated.

 The other way to classify corneal astigmatism is as “regular” or “irregular”.

 Regular astigmatism means that your cornea is shaped like a perfect football.
-That means that if you sat a football done on a table, and you looked at its curvature, you would find that along the long axis of the football, the curvature is flatter, and along the shorter axis, you would find that the football has a steeper curvature.
+That means that if you sat a football on a table, and you looked at its curvature, you would find that along the long axis of the football, the curvature is flatter, and along the shorter axis, you would find that the football has a steeper curvature.

 A corneal with irregular astigmatism does not have to conform to this football shape.
 A corneal with irregular astigmatism can have an irregular contour with different zones of steeper or flatter curvature.

 Figure (Left): Regular astigmatism.
-Notice how the cornea is steeper vertically and the vertical colors are symmetric from top versus bottom.
+Notice how the cornea is steeper vertically and the vertical colors are symmetric from the top versus bottom.
 (Right): Irregular astigmatism.
 Notice how the bottom part of the cornea is much steeper than the top.